 The quality of services provided to the COPs was highly rated by participants in post event surveys in FY22-FY23.
 Event evaluation surveys asked about the quality of services provided by ExComs, resource teams, and event speakers.
 These showed very high ratings across all three COPs (Figures 16, 17, and 18).

-Figure 17: Quality of Work of the Event Speakers
+Figure 18: Quality of Services

-Source: Standardized online surveys administered after each significant event.
+surveys administered after each significant event.
 Note: Data for IACOP FY21 is not available.